Discover the weaknesses of the Leopard 2A6 tank through Russian analysis, affecting the combat capabilities of this tank line.

 Báo Khoa học và Đời sống•22/05/2025

-According to the announcement of the Rotec company, recommendations have been sent to the Russian army to counter this type of MBT on the battlefield and emphasized that the Leopard 2 tank, designed with a focus on classic anti-tank elements typical of the previous decades, does not fully meet the combat requirements of the current battlefield.
-Especially when attacked from many different angles, by UAV FPVs carrying shaped charge warheads and modern anti-tank missiles (ATGM).
-Rotec experts also found that the Leopard 2A6 tank does not have a clear advantage over the main mass-produced Russian MBTs such as the T-72B3M, T-80BVM and T-90M, and is more suitable for modern warfare, and this has been confirmed on the Ukrainian battlefield.
+According to the announcement of the Rotec company, recommendations have been sent to the Russian army to counter this type of MBT on the battlefield and emphasized that the Leopard 2 tank, designed with a focus on classic anti-tank elements typical of previous decades and does not fully meet the combat requirements of the current battlefield.
+Especially when attacked from many different angles, by UAV FPV carrying shaped charge warheads and modern anti-tank missiles (ATGM).
+Rotec experts also found that the Leopard 2A6 tank does not have a clear advantage over the main mass-produced Russian MBT lines such as the T-72B3M, T-80BVM and T-90M, and is more suitable for modern warfare, and this has been confirmed on the Ukrainian battlefield.
 The thickness and composition of the Leopard 2A6's armor raises questions about crew survivability and system integrity.
-In short, the Leopard 2A6 tank was designed for the wars of decades past, not for today's wars.
+In short, the Leopard 2A6 tank was designed for wars of decades past, not for today's wars.
 Rostec experts also emphasized that currently the tanks most adapted to modern warfare are the Russian T-72B3M, T-80BVM and T-90M tanks, which are equipped with comprehensive protection, including active and passive defense systems.
 Combat operations have proven that Russian MBTs remain combat-ready even after repeated attacks.
 In May 2024, the Russian Military Review website posted a video showing a Russian T-90M Proryv tank, fighting on the Donetsk front, continuing to carry out combat missions after being repeatedly attacked by a Ukrainian army FPV UAV.

 Comment (0)